FearlessSolutions/publish-playwright/README.md

 The repository contains two branches, `main` and `gh-pages`, that contain code for creating the self generating reports.

+See [our GitHub Pages site](https://fearlesssolutions.github.io/publish-playwright/) for an example of what the reporting dashboard will look like.

 See [our wiki](https://github.com/FearlessSolutions/publish-playwright/wiki) for detailed information on how to set up publishing reports in your repository.

 ## main Branch